pymc-devs/pymc/docs/source/Gaussian_Processes.rst

 GP Implementations
 ==================

-PyMC3 includes several GP implementations, including marginal and latent variable models and also some fast approximations.
+PyMC includes several GP implementations, including marginal and latent variable models and also some fast approximations.
 Their usage all follows a similar pattern:  First, a GP is instantiated with a mean function and a covariance function.
 Then, GP objects can be added together, allowing for function characteristics to be carefully modeled and separated.
-Finally, one of `prior`, `marginal_likelihood` or `conditional` methods is called on the GP object to actually construct the PyMC3 random variable that represents the function prior.
+Finally, one of `prior`, `marginal_likelihood` or `conditional` methods is called on the GP object to actually construct the PyMC random variable that represents the function prior.

 Using :code:`gp.Latent` for the example, the syntax to first specify the GP